Approximability of convex bodies and volume entropy in Hilbert geometry: Volume entropy and approximability

+Let us stress out that our method also yields a control in terms of the vertices in higher dimension as well, using the so called upper bound conjecture proved by McMullen \cite{mcmullen, mcmullens}, but alas a polynomial of degree strictly bigger than $1$ replaces the affine functions $a_n$ and $b_n$.
+This is why we can't state the equality in the Main Theorem in higher dimensions.

+Notice that this theorem is still valid if we replace the Hausdorff measures by any measures defined by a pair of proper densities $f\in \mathcal{PD}_n$ and $g\in \mathcal{PD}_{n-1}$.
+The change of measures will only impact the values of the constants.

+\begin{proof}[Proof of theorem \ref{growthpolytope}] We will have to deal with the dimension two and the dimension three separately, even if both cases follow the same main steps.

+The first step of our proof consists in proving the first inequality of (\ref{growthcontrol}) for the Holmes-Thompson measure and for an asymptotic sphere.
+The uniform inclusion of metric balls into asymptotic balls~(\ref{inclusions}) imply then the result for the metric spheres thanks to the monotonicity of the Holmes-Thompson measure lemma~\ref{l:htmonotonicity}.

+The second step is an integration using the co-area inequality~(\ref{withcoarea}), wich allows us to get the second inequality of (\ref{growthcontrol}) for metric balls with respect to the Buseman measure.

+Let us now make all this more precise.
+We fix a Polytope ${\mathcal P}_N$ with $N$ verticies and for any real $R>0$ we let $P_R$ be the asymptotic ball of radius $R$ centred at $o$, and let $\partial P_R$ be the associated asymptotic sphere.
+We also introduce the constant $c_n=\ln(n+1)$.

+\textsl{Two dimensional case:} The idea is to found an upper bound on the length of each eadge of the asymptotic sphere $\partial P_R$, depending only on $R$.

-\textsl{Two dimensional case:} The length of each edge of $P_R$ in ${\mathcal P}_N$ is less than $2(R+c_2)$ thanks to the triangular inequality and because by the proof of corollary \ref{keycor}, $P_R$ is inside the Hilbert ball of radius $R+c_2$ centred at $o$ of ${\mathcal P}_R$.
-Therefore the length of the boundary of $P_R$ is less than $N\cdot 2(R+c_n)$.
+To do so, we can use the fact that eadge edge belongs to the triangle defined by joining its extremities to the point $o$.
+Hence, thanks to the triangular inequality its length is less than the sum of these two other segments.
+However, using the second inclusion (\ref{inclusions}) of lemma \ref{keyrmk}, we know that the asymptotic ball $P_R$ is inside the Hilbert ball of radius $R+c_2$ centred at $o$ of the convex polygon $\mathcal{P}_N$.
+Hence the length of each edge is less than $2\cdot(R+c_2)$.
+Therefore the length of the polygon $\partial P_R$ is less than $N\cdot 2\cdot(R+c_2)$.

+Following the first inclusion~(\ref{inclusions}) of Lemma~\ref{keyrmk}, the metric ball of radius $r$ centred at $o$ is a subset of the asymptotic ball of radius $r+\ln 2$ centred at $o$.
+Therefore, we can use the monotonicity of the Holmes-Thompson length (see Lemma~\ref{l:htmonotonicity}) to get for all $r>0$,